astagi/pygoexamples/4_parallel_execution/README.md

     Done!
 My final value is 0
     Done!
 My final value is 0
     Time taken in seconds - 2.3557422161102295

+### Using Joblib

+    (perf)➜ python joblibthreads.py
+    Done!
+My final value is 0
+    Done!
+My final value is 0
+    Time taken in seconds - 2.2867228984832764

 If you want to know more about GIL, [go there](https://realpython.com/python-gil/)